ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_documenting.rst

   Name of the module author in the form ``First Last (@GitHubID)``.
 Use a multi-line list if there is more than one author.
 * ``options:``
   One per module argument
+  * option

+    * Declarative operation (not CRUD)–this makes it easy for a user not to care what the existing state is, just about the final state, for example `online:`, rather than `is_online:`.
+    * The name of the option should be consistent with the rest of the module, as well as other modules in the same category.

   * ``description:``